ebullient/ttrpg-convert-cli/README.md

     "feat|wood elf magic|xge",
     "item|iggwilv's cauldron|wbtw"
   ]
-}
 ```

 ## Templates

-This applicaiton uses the [Qute Templating Engine](https://quarkus.io/guides/qute).
-Simple customizations to markdown output can be achieved by copying a template from src/main/resources/templates, making the desired modifications, and then specifying that template on the command line.
+This application uses the [Qute Templating Engine](https://quarkus.io/guides/qute).
+You can make simple customizations to markdown output by copying a template from `src/main/resources/templates`, making the desired modifications, and then specifying that template on the command line.

 ```
 5e-convert 5etools \